PinkDiamond1/boba-docs/developer-docs/README.md

 # OVM 2.0

 {% hint style="info" %}
-**!!
+**!!!
 Important Update !!!**\
-Boba Network implemented OVM 2.0 Oct 28th, therefore there are no more custom changes needed for L1 contracts to deploy to Boba.\
+Boba Network implemented OVM 2.0 on Oct.
+28th 2021, therefore no more custom changes are needed for L1 contracts to be deployed to Boba.
 **No more code re-factoring is required to migrate to Boba Network with OVM 2.0**
 {% endhint %}